Protik05/GHL-ConnectPro/README.txt

 == Screenshots ==

-1.Connect with GHL account.
+1. Connect with GHL account.
-2.Set your Trigger options you want after a successful product puchase.
+2. Set your Trigger options you want after a successful product puchase.
-3.Inside the woocommerce products edit section set the Tags and Workflow for a particular products.
+3. Inside the woocommerce products edit section set the Tags and Workflow for a particular products.
 4. Help/Support page.

 == Changelog ==
-= 1.0.1 =
-Add an option for the admin to set the opportunity/pipeline when the user signs up done.

 = 1.0.0 =
-First version for GHL Connect for WooCommerce - Pro.
+Support all types of products.
+Sync All Wordpress Users to GHL CRM.
+Set Global Tags and this tags get fired when there is no products specific tags.
+When someone purchases any products from woocommerce Invoice will be created in GHL CRM.